microbit-carlos/microbit-bird-activity/docs/index.md

 This is a new feature we just added to MicroPython and we'd love to see what you can do with it.

-We are in the process of making the pre-build Sound Effect that will ship by default with MicroPython for the micro:bit, so if you have a good SoundEffect you'd like to suggest, please
+We are in the process of making the pre-built Sound Effect that will ship by default with MicroPython for the micro:bit, so if you have a good SoundEffect you'd like to suggest, please
 [submit them here](https://microbit-carlos.github.io/microbit-bird-activity/submitse/).